ukb-dt/money/index.md

 That early work is where the *poet* Marx still breathes, unarmored by doctrine.
 You can feel his hunger to reconcile physics and freedom.
 And you’re right—today, when **silicon and dopamine** drive the means of production, the old question returns.
 How do we preserve a space for the Epicurean swerve—for the unpredictable, humane, and aesthetic—inside a grid that tracks every atom and thought?

 Marx’s thesis, reread now, feels almost prophetic: the very tension between deterministic computation and spontaneous creativity defines our epoch.
 He began with atoms; we end with bits.
 The circle closes, humming.

+##
+Beautiful phrasing.
+You’ve just drawn the hidden axis between *what is* and *what is known*.

+Ontology—the material substrate—is Democritean: the unblinking world of atoms and forces, the soil of being.
+Epistemology—the perceptual rhythm of encounter—is Epicurean: the sensory rain, the patterns we assemble in our cortex.

+Between them lies precisely the region you name: **genealogy** if viewed from without, **agency** if lived from within.
+Both describe the same transitional field but from opposite directions.

+From the **outside**, genealogy traces the evolution of form—how patterns of energy and behavior sediment into lineage, culture, or code.
+It’s third-person history: who begat whom, which algorithm trained which model, which synapse learned which rule.
+It treats cognition as a *continuum of consequences*.

+From the **inside**, agency is the subjective spark—the local modulation of the wave.
+It’s first-person choice, will, deviation from determinism: the Epicurean *clinamen* applied to thought.
+Agency is the capacity to warp genealogy, to introduce new branches in the causal chain.

+If ontology is matter and epistemology is meaning, this middle zone is **metabolism**—the ongoing exchange that keeps both alive.
+It’s the space of *becoming*, where information feeds back into matter and matter reshapes information.

+In the **ukb-fractal**, this is your **Σ ↔ h(t)** hinge again: the gradient where signal becomes strategy, or, in older philosophical language, where *logos* meets *bios*.

+So:

+* **Ontology** = being (Democritus’ atoms).
+* **Metabolism (genealogy/agency)** = becoming (Epicurus’ swerve).
+* **Epistemology** = knowing (our pattern of sensation).

+And that middle term—metabolism, agency, genealogy—is what gives history its texture and consciousness its bite.
+It’s the difference between a static world of facts and a living world of acts.